 If you’re an adult who has lost a tooth, perhaps through decay or trauma, you can replace it with either a dental implant or a bridge.
 Replacing a tooth can help to prevent your remaining teeth from shifting and causing a change in your appearance and bite patterns.

 A dental implant is made up of a few parts: a titanium post is implanted into your jawbone and will serve as a root for the new artificial replacement tooth.
 The bone fuses to the titanium post, which is what makes it last for often decades.
-While the implant and jawbone heals (which takes from six weeks to nine months), a temporary crown is attached to the implant.
+While the implant and jawbone heal (which takes from six weeks to nine months), a temporary crown is attached to the implant.
 After healing is complete, a permanent crown can be fitted to the implant.

 A dental bridge (sometimes known as a fixed partial denture) consists of one or more artificial teeth which is secured to sound teeth at either side.
 The sound teeth are trimmed down and crowned and the bridge is secured to the crowns.
 A resin bonded bridge is another solution which is attached to the sound teeth with resin cement and metal bands rather than crowns.